Cidney/Cidney/README.md

 **NOTE**: This project is in **BETA** version 0.9.0.0 There is more work I would like to do with Remoting and properly passing variables and session state.
 If you are not doing any remoting and just running a **Pipeline:** on one server Cidney should work well as is.

-I welcome any and all who wish to help out and contribute to this project
+I welcome any and all who wish to help out and contribute to this project.
+See Todo: list at bottom

 ----------